genevaers/User-Documentation/docs/Reference/GVBMR95_Parameter_File_Syntax_refr.md

 This requires the extract-phase job to be running with APF-authorization.

-### TREAT_MISSING_VIEW_OUTPUTS_AS_DUMMY
-When set to Y, tells the extract-phase job to treat missing DD statements as if they they were specified as DD DUMMY.
-This applies to extract-phase only view outputs, not to the work files that go on to be input for the format-phase.

-This feature can be useful when testing.

-### ABEND_ON_CALCULATION_OVERFLOW
-When set to Y, and RECOVER_FROM_ABEND is set to Y, a decimal overflow, or a fixed-point overflow will result in an abend.
-A decimal overflow will result in SYSTEM COMPLETION CODE=0CA, and a fixed-point overflow will result in SYSTEM COMPLETION CODE=0C8.

 ### ABEND_ON_ERROR_CONDITION
 When set to Y, the user Abend 999 will be issued, if the return code from GVBMR95 is greater than 4.

-### OPTIMIZE_PACKED_OUTPUT
-When set to Y, source fields defined as Packed (also Zoned Decimal) in the LR field, are not forced to reflect the defined sign attribute.

-For example, if an LR field is specified as Unsigned Packed, we expect the data to end with a hex 'F' character.
-Similarly, if an LR field is specified as being Signed Packed, we expect the data to end with a hex 'C' or 'D' character.

-By setting this parameter to Y you are telling GenevaERS that you trust that the source data matches the sign attribute on the LR field.

-This optimizes processing in the case where the source and column data type is Packed or Zoned Decimal, the column length is the same as the LR field length, and the sign attribute for the column is the same as the LR sign attribute.
-In this case a straight move is executed with no sign processing.

-This is more efficient than forcing the sign to reflect the column sign attribute.

-However, if the user has not entered the correct sign attribute on the LR field, our output may not always reflect the column sign attribute.

-If ensuring the sign reflects the LR field definition is important, set this parameter to N.

 ## Debugging Options:
 <pre>
      ┌─LOG_MESSAGE_LEVEL=STANDARD─┐